zuplo/docs/policies/validate-json-schema-inbound/doc.md

 ## Configuration

-Here is an example configuration (this would go in the `policies` section of the routes.json file).
+Here is an example configuration (this would go in `policies.json`).

 ```json
 {